 For an overview of the assessment cycle at MCLA and related resources visit MCLA Assessment.
 For further information or to schedule a assessment consultation, contact Erin Milne or visit the Assessment Office (Bowman 211).

 The Center for Academic Technology provides services and support including:

 Visit the Center for Academic Technology (Murdock 209) for resources and assistance with incorporating technology in your instruction, research, and advising.

 MCLA is committed to creating and maintaining an inclusive learning community.
-The office of the Chief Diversity Officer works with faculty, executive and administrative staff, and students to direct, implement, and oversee institutional planning on diversity, equity, and inclusion initiatives at MCLA.
-An important part of the role as CDO is working with academic and faculty leadership to integrate diversity, equity, and inclusion into the curriculum and faculty teaching.
-Three faculty members, Dr. Nicole Porther (Biology).
-Dr. Kerri Leyda Nicoll (Sociology, Anthropology, and Social Work) and Dr. Jenna Sciuto (English/Communications), serve as Faculty Fellows for Diversity and Inclusion.
-They work with the CDO to plan and implement a variety of professional development opportunities for faculty throughout the year and are available to support faculty around inclusive pedagogy, communicating across difference, and locating curricular resources.
+The office of the Senior Advisor for Institutional Equity & Belonging works with faculty, executive and administrative staff, and students to direct, implement, and oversee institutional planning on diversity, equity, and inclusion initiatives at MCLA.
+An important part of the role as Senior Advisor for Institutional Equity & Belonging is working with academic and faculty leadership to integrate diversity, equity, and inclusion into the curriculum and faculty teaching.
+Three faculty members, Dr. Nicole Porther (Biology) and Dr. Jenna Sciuto (English/Communications), serve as Faculty Fellows for Diversity and Inclusion.
+They work with the Senior Advisor for Institutional Equity & Belonging to plan and implement a variety of professional development opportunities for faculty throughout the year and are available to support faculty around inclusive pedagogy, communicating across difference, and locating curricular resources.